bobbyray/GeoPathsx/README.md

   </pre>
 * Initialize MsSql Database and Table
 In MySql Workbench prepare the database schema:</p>
-  * **NOTE: database geopath will be over-written and will be empty if it exists.
+  * **NOTE: Do not import database if it already exists because it will be over-written with empty tables.**
-  Do not import geopath if it already exists.**
-  * If geopath database does not exist, import it from **repository path goes here**
+  * If geopath database does not exist, import it from [MySqlInitialTables/MySqlInitialTable.sql](../master/MySqlInitialTables/MySqlInitialTable.sql).
+  Customize the MySqlInitialTable.sql file to use the database name you want instead of some_geopath.
+  Note: Do **not** change the table name of geopath in the file.
-  * The database name, geopath, and password must be set in the local web.config file to match.
+  * The database name and password must be set in the local web.config file to match.
 ### Local Debugging, Temporary Changes
 * Set URI for web server in [js/GeoPathsApi2.js](../master/js/GeoPathsApi2.js).
 Search for "base = new wigo_ws_Ajax(".
 Set the constructor arg to the URI for the web server's Service.svc file.